Reg Osborne

-Reginald Osborne (born Wynberg, Cape Colony 23 July 1898, died 1977) was a professional footballer who played as a full back for Leicester City in the 1920s.
+Reginald Osborne (23 July 1898 – 1977) was a professional footballer who played as a full-back for Leicester City in the 1920s.
 Born in South Africa, he also made one appearance for England.

 Playing career

 During his career at Leicester he made a total of 249 appearances and was a member of the side which won the Second Division title in 1925.
 His solitary England appearance came in a 2–1 defeat by Wales on 28 November 1927, in which there were two own goals and a missed penalty (by Roy Goodall).

-Family
+Personal life

-Reg had two brothers who also played in the Football League.
+Osborne was born in Wynberg, Cape Colony.
+He had two brothers who also played in the Football League.
 Harold made one appearance for Norwich City whilst Frank was a centre-forward with Fulham, Tottenham Hotspur and Southampton, who made four England appearances.